-(a) As at June 30, 2009 and based on the contractual delivery dates, the Company has outstanding commitments for the purchase of additional vessels and instalment payments for vessels under construction, including payments to be made on the Company's behalf as described in note 7, as follows:
+(a) As at September 30, 2009 and based on the contractual delivery dates, the Company has outstanding commitments for the purchase of additional vessels and instalment payments for vessels under construction, including payments to be made on the Company's behalf as described in note 7, as follows:

-The Company entered into agreements with shipyards whereby it has the option to defer the delivery date for 11 of the vessels that have been contracted for construction.
+The Company entered into agreements with shipyards whereby it had options to defer the delivery date for 11 of the vessels that have been contracted for construction.
 The deferrals range from 2 months to 15 months from the dates that were contracted under the original agreements.
-The options expire in July 2009.
-If an option is exercised, the Company will pay an additional amount of \$1,333,333 or \$1,875,000 per vessel, depending on the size of the vessel, at the deferred delivery date.
-In the event that an option is not exercised, the Company will pay \$100,000 per vessel to the shipyard and reimburse the shipyards for reasonable costs incurred due to the option not being exercised, up to a maximum aggregate amount of \$7,000,000 or \$9,000,000 per vessel, depending on the size of the vessel.
-In the event that an option is not exercised and the shipbuilding contract is cancelled, the Company will enter into a new contract with the shipyard to purchase the vessel under the same terms and conditions as the original shipbuilding contract.
-Subsequent to the quarter end, the 11 options were exercised.
-Once the shipbuilding contracts are amended, the Company will pay an additional amount to the shipyard at the deferred delivery date of each vessel, for a total aggregate amount of \$19,000,000 for all 11 vessels.
-During the three and six months ended June 30, 2009, the Company accrued \$1,100,000 as additional payments to the shipyards.
-This amount is due to the shipyards in connection with the 11 options of \$100,000 that were exercised and is considered to represent the cost of entering into the delivery deferral options (note 7).
+The options were exercised in July 2009 and the shipbuilding contracts and time charters have been amended to reflect the deferred delivery dates.
+As a result of exercising these options, the Company will pay an additional amount of \$1,333,333 or \$1,875,000 per vessel, depending on the size of the vessel, at the deferred delivery date for a total aggregate amount of \$19,000,000 for all 11 vessels.
+During the nine months ended September 30, 2009, the Company accrued \$1,100,000 as additional payments to the shipyards.
+The \$1,100,000 (representing \$100,000 for each of the 11 options) would have been due to the shipyards in connection with the options had they not been exercised and is considered to represent the cost of entering into the delivery deferral options (note 7).